-Pixar seem to be in a bit of a lull at the moment.
-Whichever way you look at it, Cars 2, Brave and Monsters University represent a dip compared to the run that gave us films like Monsters Inc, Finding Nemo, The Incredibles, Up, Wall-E and Ratatouille.
+Despite the success of Inside Out Pixar seem to be in a bit of a lull at the moment.
+Whichever way you look at it, Cars 2, Brave and Monsters University represented a dip compared to the run that gave us films like Monsters Inc, Finding Nemo, The Incredibles, Up, Wall-E and Ratatouille.

 10. Randall Boggs